louvrmat000/Portfolio/Personal project portfolio.md

 First up determining how much oxygen trees produce.

-On average a tree produces 260 pounds of oxygen each year, or enought oxygen for two people!
+On average a tree produces 260 pounds of oxygen each year, or enought oxygen for two people.

 [The link for this info](https://www.emaze.com/@AOQFLWIQ)